Table of Contents

 Fractured root

-Each teeth contains a vital region called pulp in the centre of the teeth.
+Each tooth contains a vital region called pulp in the center of the teeth.
 The essential area includes nerves and blood vessels.

 When a tooth gets infected to its core, the vital region becomes decomposed or destroyed.
 At the same time, the teeth become dry and brittle.

-When root canal procedure is done in such teeth, there are ample chances for the root to be fractured.
+When a root canal procedure is done in such teeth, there are ample chances for the root to be fractured.
 The fractures in the root during the treatment are difficult to diagnose.
-But patients often complain of severe pain in teeth after root canal procedure.
+But patients often complain of severe pain in their teeth after root canal procedures.

 Teeth with a fracture in a canal are not ideal for root canal treatment.
 If such teeth are treated with root canal procedures, there are ample chances for the teeth to get re-infection.